noisecrime/Unity-InstancedIndirectExamples/README.md

 # Unity-InstancedIndirectExamples
-Exploring Unity 5.6 InstanceIndirect Method to render large numbers of meshes.
+Exploring the Unity 5.6 ( beta ) DrawMeshInstanceIndirect method to render large numbers of meshes.

-This is a Unity Project for Unity 5.6 ( at time of writing in beta )

 InstancedIndirectExample